deeppsych/Imaging-genetics-ukbb/README.md

 ### 2_univariate_analysis_for_regional_structural_measures

-Calculating the associations of 14 PGSs with regional CSA and CT based on DK atlas FDR correction
+Calculating the associations of 14 PGSs with regional CSA and CT based on DK atlas.
+FDR correction

 ### 3_univariate_analysis_for_functional_measures

-Calculating the associations of 14 PGSs with functional measures FDR correction
+Calculating the associations of 14 PGSs with functional measures.
+FDR correction

 ### 4_PLS_analysis.ipynb